JWWeatherman/PoW_Hardfork/README.md

 and therefore will be the most likely to suffer loss.

 ## Miners with older specialized hardware
+Miners with hardware nearing obsolescene would benefit from a PoW change.
+This is because their competitors, would be damaged finanically
+(the best equiped competitors would be harmed the most) while they would not suffer financial loss.

 ## Physical and administrative centralization
+If a great majority of the existing mining hardware is under the control of a single person, or is physically located in a small number of places, a PoW change could result in greater decentralization (a larger number of indiviudals with administrative control and a larger number of physical locations).

+This would be a security improvement because it would make physical attacks on the network and the individuals managing the network, more more difficult.

+Unfortunately this is not guaranteed.
+It is concievable that a well funded malicous actor could make a large investment in mining hardware that would have been impossible before a PoW change.

+For example consider a large organization with large numbers of generic processors.
+It is possible that such an organization could not fund a massive investment in hardware that would become useless if their attack upon the bitcoin network was successful at making the value of bitcoin drastically drop.

+However, if this organization uses generic processors for other uses it is concievable that it would be cost effective to temporarily redirect this equipment to attack the bitcoin network and return it to regular service after the attack is completed.

+This type of attack could have a much lower risk for the attacker than specialized hardware and facilities.

 ## Resistance to physical and administrative centralization
+Immediately after a PoW change

 ## Resistance to malicous mining attacks